t1soft/t1leap/README.md

 # T1-Leap-Software-Suite

-The T1Leap Software Suite is a Family of Programs which help boost productivity and make work done quickly.
+The T1Leap Software Suite is a Family of Programs which make doing things on the computer easier.